Luis Garcia Player Props: Nationals vs. Twins

 Luis Garcia At The Plate

-- He has gone deep in two of 13 games played this season, and in 4% of his plate appearances.
+- In 14 games played this year, he has gone deep in two of them.

-- Garcia has driven in a run in five games this season (38.5%), including one multiple-RBI game.
+- In five games this year, Garcia has picked up an RBI, with more than one RBI once.

-- In four of 13 games this year, he has scored, including multiple runs once.
+- In four of 14 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.